UrbanInstitute/sparkr-tutorials/subsetting.md

 * Subset a DF by taking a random sample
 * Collect a random sample as a local data.frame
 * Export a data.frame as a single .csv file
+* Export DF sample as a single .csv file

 **SparkR/R Operations Discussed**: `filter`, `where`, `select`, `sample`, `collect`, `write.table`

 ***

-<span style="color:red">**Warning**</span>: Before beginning this tutorial, please visit the SparkR Tutorials README file (found [here](https://github.com/UrbanInstitute/sparkr-tutorials/blob/master/README.md)) in order to load the SparkR library and subsequently initiate your SparkR and SparkR SQL contexts.
+:heavy_exclamation_mark: **Warning**: Before beginning this tutorial, please visit the SparkR Tutorials README file (found [here](https://github.com/UrbanInstitute/sparkr-tutorials/blob/master/README.md)) in order to load the SparkR library and subsequently initiate your SparkR and SparkR SQL contexts.